-Samuel Peca is a partner in Weil’s Corporate Department and is based in Houston.
-Mr. Peca has extensive experience representing private equity firms, private and public companies, and management teams, primarily in energy and infrastructure related transactions.
+Samuel Peca is a partner in Weil’s Private Equity practice and is based in Dallas.
+Samuel has extensive experience representing private equity firms, private and public companies, and management teams, primarily in energy and infrastructure related transactions.
 Such transactions include, among other things: (i) upstream acquisitions, divestitures, joint development arrangements, PDP securitizations and royalty deals; (ii) midstream acquisitions, divestitures and joint ventures; (iii) corporate matters in connection with various restructurings and chapter 11 proceedings (including 363 sales); and (iv) the formation of private equity backed management platforms (on both the sponsor side and management side).
-In addition to energy and infrastructure transactions, Mr. Peca has represented private equity firms in significant transactions across a variety of other industries.
+In addition to energy and infrastructure transactions, Samuel has represented private equity firms in significant transactions across a variety of other industries.

 - Management of Admiral Permian Resources, LLC, in a joint venture with Pine Brook Road Partners and Riverstone Holdings under which Pine Brook and Riverstone will provide up to a $600 million line of equity to purchase and develop upstream assets in the Permian Basin

 - Aethon Energy Management (a subsidiary of Aethon Energy), together with RedBird Capital Partners, in the acquisitions of natural gas-producing assets in east Texas and northern Louisiana from SM Energy Company and of the Moneta Divide oil and gas assets, approximately 188,000 net acres in Wyoming, from Encana Oil & Gas (USA) Inc.

 - BlackBrush Oil & Gas, LP in its sale to Ares Management, L.P. by EIG Management Company, LLC and Tailwater Capital, LLC